nas5w/interview-guide/docs/preparing-mentally.md

 The last piece of mental prep I can suggest is a big one: reframe how you think about failure.
 One of the biggest reasons people avoid technical interviews is fear of failure.

 I suggest approaching technical interviews how a baseball player approaches an at-bat.
-If you're unfamiliar with baseball, it's _really good_ if a baseball player gets on base one third of the time.
+If you're unfamiliar with baseball, it's _really good_ if a baseball player gets on base one one third of the time.
 That means 67% of the time, the baseball player doesn't make it&mdash;they "fail."
 But this doesn't make them a bad baseball player, it's just hard to get on base.

 That's how software engineering interviews are.
 They're not easy and you often don't get the job&mdash;but that's totally okay.
 I personally have had a bunch of interviews where I performed poorly.
 Some where I just sat there and had no idea how to answer the question.
 None of that mattered though because each time I _eventually_ got a great job, and that's all that matters.